FactorySimPy/FactorySimPy/docs/basic_components.md

 These metrics help in analyzing the performance and efficiency of the item generation process within the simulation model.

 **Examples**

+Here's an example that shows how to interconnect a source to a machine using a buffer.
+Source generates items and puts it into the buffer.
+Machine picks this item and processes it and puts it another buffer.
+Sink is used to remove the finished items from the buffer.
+This example shows how to pass a python function and a generation function as parameter to the node.

 ```python

 import factorysimpy